lsst-tstn/tstn-024/index.rst

 These are the main situations where users are expected to resort to notebooks:

   - Executing an integration, commissioning or engineering activity that requires some level of interactivity.
-    For instance, (ADD EXAMPLE).
+    For instance, `determining the M1 Lookup-table for the Auxiliary Telescope Active Optics System <https://tstn-012.lsst.io/>`_
-  - Executing a custom sequence of observations that require some level of interactivity.
+  - Executing a custom sequence of observations that require some level of interactivity, such as what was done to measure the `Sensitivity Matrix for the Auxiliary Telescope Active Optics System <https://tstn-016.lsst.io/>`_
-    (ADD EXAMPLE).
   - Developing and testing new functionality not currently supported.
   - Debugging, testing and/or improving existing functionality.
   - Investigating issues with an individual component or a group of components.